CNKommander/eawfoc-mod-template/README.md

 - Use the "Use this template" function to generate your own project based on this template

-- Use the "Download as ZIP" option
+- Use the GitHub Releases option